stat4701/edav/_posts/2015-03-24-JordanRosenblum-Blogpost.md

 - Reformat percentage and dollars so they print nicely in the chart
 - Get percentage values to print inside of each individual stacked bar category
 - Experiment with text sizes, legend size, and other themes to get the chart to look as clean as possible
+- Change the color palette of the charts using RColorBrewer so they do not look like the standard rainbow
 - Get the chart as a whole to take up the width of the markdown file

 The code for all of the above bullets and the chart itself are below: